MalachiCunliffe/azurecaf/README.md

 # azurecaf
-Testing of azure caf module to test out how it works
+Testing of azure caf module to get familiar with how it works